rahulDelphiDigital/ESD_Subgraph/README.md

 }
 ```

-The following query returns the history of funds to be frozen.
+The following query returns the funds that go back from locked/fluid to frozen on the target epoch.
 The parameters are briefly described below -
   - epoch : The epoch number
-  - daoStagedEsdFluidToFrozen : ESD balance Staged from fluid to frozen state
+  - daoStagedEsdFluidToFrozen : ESD balance Staged that goes back from fluid to frozen state at the start of the epoch
-  - daoStagedEsdLockedToFrozen : ESD balance Staged from locked to frozen state
+  - daoStagedEsdLockedToFrozen : ESD balance Staged that goes back from locked to frozen state at the start of the epoch
-  - daoBondedEsdsFluidToFrozen : Bonded ESDS balance moved from fluid to frozen state
+  - daoBondedEsdsFluidToFrozen : Bonded ESDS balance that goes back from fluid to frozen state at the start of the epoch
-  - daoBondedEsdsLockedToFrozen : Bonded ESDS balance moved from locked to frozen state
+  - daoBondedEsdsLockedToFrozen : Bonded ESDS balance that goes back from locked to frozen state at the start of the epoch
-  - lpStagedUniV2FluidToFrozen : Staged LP tokens moved from fluid to frozen state
+  - lpStagedUniV2FluidToFrozen : Staged LP tokens that goes back from fluid to frozen state at the start of the epoch
-  - lpBondedUniV2FluidToFrozen : Bonded LP tokens moved from fluid to frozen state
+  - lpBondedUniV2FluidToFrozen : Bonded LP tokens that goes back from fluid to frozen state at the start of the epoch
-  - lpClaimableEsdFluidToFrozen : Claimable ESD balance moved from fluid to frozen state
+  - lpClaimableEsdFluidToFrozen : Claimable ESD balance that goes back from fluid to frozen state at the start of the epoch

 ```
 {